 Finding the right moving company can feel like a huge task, but a little research goes a long way in ensuring your belongings are in good hands.
 Once you have a shortlist of potential movers, it’s time to do your homework.
 Taking these steps will help you confidently choose a company that’s reliable, professional, and a great value for your money.
 It’s all about asking the right questions and knowing where to look for honest answers.

-Read Online Reviews
+Start With Online Reviews

 Before you even pick up the phone, see what past customers have to say.
 Online reviews give you a real-world look at a company’s performance, from their punctuality to how they handle fragile items.
 Look for patterns in the feedback.
 Are people consistently praising the crew’s professionalism and care?
 One customer mentioned, “Starving Students are our go-to company for any kind of moving… they were amazing – fast, careful, nice guys.”
 That’s the kind of feedback that signals a trustworthy company.
 You can find plenty of customer testimonials on a mover’s website, which can help you get a feel for their service quality.

-Get at Least Three Estimates
+Compare at Least Three In-Home Estimates

 Never settle for the first quote you receive.
 To make sure you’re getting a fair price, reach out to at least three different moving companies for an estimate.
 This allows you to compare not just the cost, but also the services included.
 One company might offer a lower hourly rate but charge extra for things like packing materials or furniture disassembly.
 Getting multiple quotes helps you understand the market rate and identify the best overall value for your specific needs.
 When you’re ready, you can contact us for a detailed, no-obligation estimate to see how we stack up.

-Verify Their Credentials and Insurance
+Double-Check Their License and Insurance

 This step is non-negotiable.
 A legitimate moving company must be properly licensed and insured.
 This protects you and your belongings if something goes wrong during the move.
 You can ask the company for their U.S. Department of Transportation (DOT) number and check their credentials online.
 For example, Starving Students is a fully licensed and insured moving company, which gives our customers peace of mind.
 Hiring an uninsured mover might seem cheaper upfront, but it puts you at significant financial risk.
 Always confirm a company has the right licenses and insurance before signing any contracts.

-Ask for References
+Don’t Be Afraid to Ask for References

 While online reviews are helpful, speaking directly with a past customer can provide even deeper insight.
 Don’t be shy about asking a potential moving company for a few references.
 A reputable mover with a history of happy clients will be glad to connect you with them.
 Hearing someone say, “Job well done, and I will recommend Starving Students to any and all friends who have moving needs,” can give you the final bit of confidence you need to make a decision.
 It’s a great way to verify that the company lives up to its promises and truly values its customers.